splunk/botsv2/README.md

 # Boss of the SOC (BOTS) Dataset Version 2
 A sample security dataset and CTF platform for information security professionals, researchers, students, and enthusiasts.
 This page hosts information regarding the version 2 *dataset*.
-If you would like access to the scoreboard software, please visit [the CTF Scoreboard Github repository.](https://github.com/splunk/SA-ctf_scoreboard)
+If you would like access to the scoreboard software, please visit [the CTF Scoreboard Github repository.](https://github.com/splunk/SA-ctf_scoreboard).
+If you are looking for the BOTS version 1 dataset, it can be found [here](https://github.com/splunk/botsv1).

 ## Download